xXWarMachineRoXx/innate-corp-react-app/README.md

 # Getting Started with Innate Corp React App
-## THis is the dev branch of Innate corp app
+## Thi is the dev branch of Innate corp app
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app can be viewed at  [View]( http://bitwalls.me/innate-corp-react-app/).

 ## Available Scripts